Australia Day 2026: What’s On In Newcastle, Lake Macquarie & the Hunter

 Website

-Valentine Lions Club will be holding their annual Australia Day Community Day at Allambee Park, Valentine.
-The event includes a free sausage sizzle, tea, coffee, and cricket.
-Come along and enjoy a local, community event.
+Valentine Lions Club will be holding their annual Australia Day Community Day at Bennett Park, Valentine.
+They will provide a small cricket game for children and parents to enjoy, Australian music, a sausage sizzle, tea, coffee, cordial drinks, and water.
+All free of charge to the public.

 Location: Allambee Park, Valentine